jhohing/Airline_Delay_Analysis/README.md

  ### Conclusion

 - American Eagle has the maximum Cancellation
-- Spirit Airlines is the most delayed in terms of the percentage of total flights an airline operates Weather is the major reason the cancellation
+- Spirit Airlines is the most delayed in terms of the percentage of total flights an airline operates.
+-  Weather is the major reason the cancellation
 - Most delays occurs in the evening Delta Airline is at the top of the on-time list.